Tatyanac94/my-favorite-books/README.md

 ## Deployment

 This application is deployed on Vercel.
-You can view the live site at: [deployment URL]
+You can view the live site at:  [My Favorite Books](https://my-favorite-books-ten.vercel.app/)

 - Technologies Used